yunfanLu/Awesome-Image-Prior/README.md

 | WACV 2022 | Sapnet: Segmentation-aware progressive network for perceptual contrastive deraining | Deraining |

 ## 1.2 Image Statistical Features as Prior
-**Definition:** Statistical image features can be divided into two categories, the statistical intensity features and the statistical gradient features.
+Statistical image features can be divided into two categories, the statistical intensity features and the statistical gradient features.

 <h2>Representative work</h2>